 Windows Virtual Desktop is a cloud-hosted computer running Windows 10 and a current version of Microsoft Office 365, including all applications required to complete CS101 assignments.
-It can be used in place of the Mac Virtual Machine.

 As Windows Virtual Desktop runs in the cloud, you must have a reliable high speed Internet connection to be able to use it.
 You must remain connected to the Internet while using it as there is no "offline mode."